Pylons/deform/docs/basics.rst

 The :class:`deform.widget.AutocompleteInputWidget` widget allows for client side autocompletion from provided choices in a text input field.
-To use this you **MUST** ensure that :term:`jQuery` and the :term:`jquery.ui` plugin are available to the page where the :class:`deform.widget.AutocompleteInputWidget` widget is rendered.
+To use this you **MUST** ensure that :term:`jQuery` and the :term:`JQuery UI` plugin are available to the page where the :class:`deform.widget.AutocompleteInputWidget` widget is rendered.

-For confenience a version of the :term:`jquery.ui` (which includes the ``autocomplete`` sublibrary) is included in the :mod:`deform` static directory.
-Additionally, the :term:`jquery.ui` styles for the selection box are also included in the :mod:`deform` ``static`` directory.
+For confenience a version of the :term:`JQuery UI` (which includes the ``autocomplete`` sublibrary) is included in the :mod:`deform` static directory.
+Additionally, the :term:`JQuery UI` styles for the selection box are also included in the :mod:`deform` ``static`` directory.
 See :ref:`using_deform_static_library` and :ref:`get_widget_resources` for more information about using included